KRnils/RPSLS/README.md

 ### Wireframes

-Wireframes were created for mobile and desktop versions...
+Wireframes were created for mobile and desktop versions

 - Home page